 Personal defense is a very… personal issue.
 When safety planning, locks, alarms and the buddy system fail (attacks against more than one agent working an open house are on the rise), we have to consider what else we can do to protect ourselves against immediatedanger.
 The key to self-defense is training, whether you intend to defend yourself with pepper spray, stun gun, keychain spike, firearm, your fists or a few carefully selected and loudly stated expletives.
 Whatever you choose – get properly trained and make sure the device you use is legal.

-For those in the Silicon Valley area, Santa Clara Kenpo Academy and I are putting on a real estate agent’s self defense workshop on Tuesday, July 16th.
-See link below for details.
+For those in the Silicon Valley area, Santa Clara Kenpo Academy and I are putting on a real estate agent’s self defense workshops.
+See link below for future dates or contact me through this web site.

 I hope you found this information helpful and will leave comments with any additional safety procedures, tools or tips you have.
 As Sergeant Esterhaus used to say before sending his cops onto the street in TV’s Hill Street Blues,